-Foam - A newer material, foam adhesive bandages are the best of both world for comfort and durability in wet or dry conditions.
+Foam - A newer material, foam adhesive bandages are the best of both worlds for comfort and durability in wet or dry conditions.
 3M ActiveCare bandages are a common brand using this foam technology.

 You may think this is a silly question but the shape and size of the adhesive bandage dressing can determine how well it stays on.
 Fingers and knuckle adhesive bandages have unique shapes that are designed to fit around your fingers and knuckles.
-Better fit usually means better stick.
+A better fit usually means a better stick.
 Most basic first aid kits will have either an assortment of bandage shapes and sizes.
-For larger industrial kits, individual boxes of knuckles, finger, strip and even patch adhesive bandage dressings are standard.
+For larger industrial kits, individual boxes of knuckles, finger, strip, and even patch adhesive bandage dressings are standard.
 We've created a "Bandaid Size Chart" infographic that shows all of the different types of adhesive bandage sizes and shapes.

 Will this bandage be used in food service?

 If you work in the food industry, you know that bright blue is not a natural food color.
 This is why there are specially designed blue adhesive bandages offered in a variety of sizes and shapes including strips, finger and knuckle bandages for restaurants and food manufacturers.
 If the dressing ever falls off, blue can easily be found in the kitchen or during the manufacturing process.
-Many of these adhesive bandage dressings are also metal detectable.
-Food manufactures use metal detectors within the manufacturing process to prevent metal from contaminating the food.
+Many of these adhesive bandage dressings are also metal-detectable.
+Food manufacturers use metal detectors within the manufacturing process to prevent metal from contaminating the food.
 Many blue adhesive bandages include a thin metal strip tucked between the gauze pad and adhesive material, allowing them to be detected if they were to come off a worker.

 Do adhesive bandages contain latex?